What Is a Classification Essay? (Complete Explanation)

 Vague example: "Procrastinators wait until the last minute and then work really hard to finish."

-Fix: Include names, numbers, timeframes, observable actions, recognizable scenarios.
+Fix: Include names, numbers, timeframes, observable actions, and recognizable scenarios.
 If you could swap "person" or "someone" without losing meaning, your example needs specifics.

 Mistake 5: Weak Thesis Statements (Found in 16% of Weak Essays)

-- Choose topics you can observe: Personal experience and observation generate better examples than purely research-based topics for shorter essays
+- Choose topics you can observe: Personal experience and observation generate better examples than purely research based topics for shorter essays

 - Test your organizing principle: Before full drafting, write 1-2 sentences about how each category fits your principle if it's awkward, revise now